-Dr. Alison Manning is a postdoctoral fellow at CBC where she conducts individual, family and group therapies with children, adolescents and adults.
+Dr. Alison Manning is a staff psychologist at CBC where she conducts individual, family and group therapies with children, adolescents and adults.
 Alison earned her master’s and doctor of psychology degree in clinical psychology from the Ferkauf Graduate School of Psychology at Yeshiva University and her bachelor’s degree in psychology from Boston University, where she graduated summa cum laude.

 Alison has been intensively trained in Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 She has particular expertise and interest in evidence-based treatments for anxiety and related disorders, including social anxiety, generalized anxiety and panic disorder.
 Furthermore, she has been highly trained in specialized treatments such as Exposure and Response Prevention (EX/RP) for OCD, Cognitive Processing Therapy (CPT) and Trauma-Focused CBT for PTSD and Parent Management Training (PMT) for disruptive-behavior disorders such as ADHD and Oppositional Defiant Disorder (ODD).
 Alison brings compassion, spirit and warmth to her work, with a bright and collaborative style that carefully considers each individual’s unique background, culture and needs, as well as the latest research in behavioral health.